This post may contain affiliate links. Please read my disclosure policy.

 - Dark molasses - Another ingredient that is extremely important in giving this recipe the gingerbread flavor.
 Be sure it is dark molasses.

 - Egg - This single egg helps to bind the ingredients together.
-Lightly beat it with a fork before combining in the mixture.
+Lightly beat it with a fork before combining it in the mixture.
 If allergic, you may use an egg substitute.

 - Vegetable oil - Canola oil will also work as well.